Fly of the Month - October, 2018

 Jamie Rouse, Orvis Guide of the Year in 2007, developed this fly for use on the White and Little Red rivers in Arkansas.
 Tied in size 14-16 and in colors olive, gray, tan and copper.
 Very good Sow Bug pattern.

 Click Fly to Enlarge

-- Start the thread behind the bead and lay a base wrap over the lead down to the bend.
-Return the thread to behind the bead.
+- Start the thread behind the eye and secure the lead on the shank with thread wraps.

 T. Hargrove Fly Fishing Inc,